goshiphq/goship-cms/content/blog/modes-of-transportation-in-logistics.md

 ---
 keywords: shipping modes, modes of transportation
 author: GoShip Admin
-title: "Different Modes of Transportation: Transport & Logistics"
+title: "Different Modes of Transportation: Transport and Logistics"
 intro: Logistics and the transportation of goods are very diverse and complex industries.
 Shippers rely on overseas shipping, air transportation, and ground delivery to move freight.
 It involves many shipping modes or different types